COSIMA/access-om3-doc/README.md

 ### Adding new configurations

-Configurations in the `configs` directory are all submodules.
+Configurations in the `configs` directory are nearly all submodules.

 To add a new configuration, do this:
 ```bash